soniatyburczy/llama2-qlora-sft-coverletter-project/README.md

 ## Project Context
 This repository contains the code and experiments from my Independent Study at Baruch College (Fall 2025) in collaboration with the Machine Learning & Data Science Club and Math Department.
-The goal was to fine-tune a model for structured cover letter generation to be used in a chrome extension.
+The goal was to fine-tune a model for structured cover letter generation, intended for integration into a Chrome extension.

 The code in this repository documents the full experimentation pipeline, including:
 - dataset analysis and cleaning